Z80 Explorer

 Schematic view for net 1329

 Therefore, net 1329 is a clock-gated, NAND-combined signal, active when M3, T3, and PLA22 are active.
 PLA22 represents “IX/IY+CB” instruction extension decode.
-(The description of PLA22 is held in the application “tips” file, as are descriptions of all other PLA entries and some other essential nets).
+(The description of PLA22 is in the application “tips” file, as are descriptions of all other PLA entries and other essential nets).

 Back to the latch 244 – and this part may not be too obvious unless you have some experience looking at the chip traces – the net 244 is at the bottom, and the latch set and reset signals are at the top, both clock-gated: